 - 17.1 Extremism is defined as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 17.2 Children are vulnerable to extremist ideology and radicalisation.
+Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 17.2 Schools are under a duty to help prevent the risk of people becoming terrorists or supporting terrorism (The Prevent duty).
+To fulfil this duty the school has a Prevent Lead.
+This is the designated safeguarding lead DSL.
+If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding/Prevent Lead who will take the appropriate steps. - 17.3 The designated safeguarding lead/Prevent Lead will receive additional, in-depth training, including training on extremist and terrorist ideologies.
+The designated Prevent lead will then deliver/ training to other staff to support them in making informed referrals to Prevent where necessary. - 17.4 As with broader safeguarding issues, a multi-agency approach will be supported by the school where it is necessary and appropriate.
+Any Prevent concerns will be securely transferred when a child moves to a different education provider. - 17.5 The school will continue building resilience to radicalising influences through the curriculum, effective IT policies and effective visiting speaker protocols. - 17.6 Th school will annually assess and reflect upon local risk and threat, based on the size and provision.
+The outcome of these risk assessments will inform any necessary changes to the Prevent Risk assessment and this policy. - 17.7 Children are vulnerable to extremist ideology and radicalisation.
 Whilst Islamic fundamentalism is the most widely publicised, extremism and radicalisation can occur in other cultures, religions and beliefs, including the far right and white supremacy.
-Our staff are trained to identify those at risk of being radicalised or drawn into extremism. - 17.3 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead.
+Our staff are trained to identify those at risk of being radicalised or drawn into extremism. - 17.8 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead.